 Most organizations that receive federal or state funding and even private funding are required to complete some type of needs assessment.
 This might be part of their grant application or annual program update.
-The purpose of the needs assessment (which we talk more about this here and here) is to help organizations align their services to meet the needs of their targeted population and geographic service area.
+The purpose of the needs assessment (which we talk more about here and here) is to help organizations align their services to meet the needs of their targeted population and geographic service area.

 Head Start and Early Head Start grantees are one type of grant program that must complete a comprehensive needs assessment every five years as part of their grant application.
 They are also required to complete an annual needs assessment update.
 In addition to the local grantees, each state has a Head Start Collaboration Office.
 They too are required to complete an annual needs assessment based on federal priorities to inform their annual plan and funding priorities.